lsmo-epfl/aiida-zeopp/README.md

 verdi calculation list -a  # check status of calculation
 ```

+See `examples/submit.py` for an example of how to set up a calculation:

+ * Use `CifData` to specify input structure.
+ * (optional) Use `SinglefileData` to specify atomic radii file.
+ * Use `NetworkParameters` dictionary to specify other command line options.
-For a complete list of supported command line options, see [here](aiida_zeopp/calculations/network.py)
+   For a complete list of supported command line options, see [here](aiida_zeopp/data/parameters.py)

 ## Tests